-The report of the Intergovernmental Panel on Climate Change (IPCC) published in 2018 stresses the relevance of achieving the goal to limit global warming to 1.5°C, since the risks arising from climate change become even greater beyond this.
 Annual greenhouse gas (GHG) emissions are now more than 50% higher than in 1990.
-While all countries experience the effects of climate change, countries that are not accountable for high emissions are often hit harder due to missing resources to withstand negative effects.20
+The third part of the report by the Intergovernmental Panel on Climate Change (IPCC) published in 2022 shows that global emissions can only increase until 2025 to limit global warming to 1.5°C. The risks arising from climate change become even greater and potentially uncontrollable beyond the 1.5°C mark.
+Annual greenhouse gas (GHG) emissions are now more than 50% higher than in 1990.
+While all countries experience the effects of climate change, countries that are not accountable for high emissions are often hit harder due to missing resources to withstand negative effects.
+21